-John Blackwood chief executive of SAL set the scene for the day reiterating that Scottish landlords welcomed political support for stronger enforcement in the quest to ensure a healthy and professional private rented sector in Scotland.
-He went on to introduce the guest chair for the day, Stephen Jardine from BBC Scotland, who then welcomed delegates to the 11th National Landlord Day, where topics to be covered would include First-tier Tribunal decisions, tax and finance, short term lets and handling difficult situations.
+John Blackwood chief executive of SAL set the scene for the day, reiterating that Scottish landlords welcomed political support for stronger enforcement in the quest to ensure a healthy and professional private rented sector (PRS) in Scotland.
+He went on to introduce the guest chair for the day, Stephen Jardine from BBC Scotland, who then welcomed delegates to the 11th National Landlord Day, where topics to be covered would include First-tier Tribunal decisions, tax and finance, short-term lets and handling difficult situations.

 All delegates remained in the main Biosphere area to listen to Paul Macaulay from Turcan Connell deliver his ‘Protecting your rental income in the face of changing taxation’ session.
 Paul gave delegates an overview of LBTT, CGT & income tax requirements, outlining how landlords can mitigate the impact of the new restrictions on deduction of finance interest from income tax with alternative ownership structures.